dimostht/Decentralized_tic_tac_toe/README.md

 Coursework for module "Principles of Distributed Ledgers" for Imperial College of London.

 ## Instructions
-Once you completed the contract (everything to be completed is in the `contracts/TicTacToe.sol`), you can run
+Once you completed the contract, you can run

 `docker build -t tic-tac-toe .`